Yorkshire, England - Fountains Abbey

 note - you can enlarge any part of a picture by left-clicking in and then out again.

-cottage property Nellie enjoyed some apple slices the owner lives to the left of the two rental cottages
+cottage property | Nellie enjoyed some apple slices | the owner lives to the left of the 2 cottages |

 In 1132, thirteen Cistercian monks rebelled against an increasing trend towards luxury in food & clothing at St. Mary's Abbey in York, stating that they felt they were not following the original precepts of the Rule of St. Benedict strictly enough.
+Because these break-away monks used Benedictine doctrine as the basis for their complaints, they were given protection by the Archbishop of York.

 Shortly thereafter, Robert De Roos, Lord of nearby Helmsley Castle, who had vast land holdings, gave the Cistercians 6,000 acres on the River Skell, near the small Market Town of Ripon.
 The Abbey was completed in 1160, using sandstone which was quarried on the property.